dimaluz/MetaProxy-Trader/README.md

 7. Monitor and Analyze Results: Monitor the output and logs of your automation scripts to ensure they are executing as expected.
 Inspect the app’s behavior in the Genymotion emulator as the automation scripts run.
-Use MITM Proxy to capture and analyze network traffic for debugging and testing purposes.
+Use MITM Proxy to capture and analyze network traffic for debugging and testing purposes.